Air Force ROTC

 On-Campus Component: The on-campus component is the Military Science and Leadership (MISL) Curriculum.
 The curriculum consists of classroom learning, applied leadership labs, field training exercises, ROTC Battalion command and staff roles, and the Army Physical Fitness Training program.
 Far more comprehensive than traditional curricula, each cadet receives digital textbooks, interacts with the instructor during lessons and engages with multi-media technology.

 Off-Campus Component: The off-campus component consists of a summer course designed to assess and develop cadet leadership potential.
-The Leader Development Assessment Course (LDAC) is a capstone training event that usually occurs at the end of the cadet’s third year.
+The Cadet Leader Course (CLC) is a capstone training event that usually occurs at the end of the cadet’s third year.
 This 29-day training event incorporates a wide range of subjects designed to develop and evaluate leadership ability.
 The event places each cadet and officer candidate in a variety of leadership positions, many of which simulate stressful tactical situations.
-In addition to proving their leadership abilities and military skills, cadets must meet established standards in physical fitness, day/night land navigation, weapons training, communication, first aid, water confidence and patrolling techniques.
-This paid event is the only summer training that a cadet is required to participate in.
+In addition to proving their leadership abilities and military skills, cadets must meet established standards in physical fitness, navigation, weapons training, communication, first aid, water confidence and patrolling techniques.
+This paid event is one of two summer training events that a cadet is required to participate in.

 Leadership Development Program: The Leadership Development Program (LDP) is the cornerstone of ROTC training and leadership development.
 The LDP is an individual-focused assessment process that standardizes leader performance measures.
 It organizes the extremely complex components of leadership into a useful learning model — standards of performance and a methodology to achieve them.
 The model accommodates all levels of proficiency and assures personalized development throughout a cadet’s ROTC experience, from program entry to commissioning.
 Within the LDP, experienced and qualified observers (Military Science and Leadership Instructors) maximize individual potential by administering structured, progressively complex leadership experiences and cadet leadership skills are refined through self-assessment, peer assessment and instructor feedback.